 Putting money into your FHSA

-Your contributions can be tax-deductible, just like they are with an RRSP.
+Your contributions can be tax-deductible, just like they are with an RSSP.
 And, when you make a qualified withdrawal toward your home, it is tax-free, like a TFSA.
 With an FHSA, the money you’re saving grows with interest and you’re also saving on taxes, so it’s a win-win.

 Contributions can be up to $8,000 a year for up to 15 years, which means, in total, you can save up to $40,000 for a down payment on your first home.